yiang-li/Predicting-Mortality-Machine-Learning/README.md

 20. Functional limitations: NSHAP: WALKBLK (binary); WLS: z_iv032re (binary); HRS: HG001 (binary)

-Project 2 (Yiang):
+##### HRS (Yiang):
-The current academic literature in predicting mortality has extensively focused on disease and frailty, although social, behavioral, and psychological statuses may herald broad physiological decline.
-I tested the effectiveness of the machine learning algorithms on the NSHAP sample in Project 1 and learnt the important features predicting mortality.
-This project will extend the analysis by 1) using a different set of predictors 2) applying some new algorithms in addition to tree-based algorithm 3) using a different dataset.

 Household Retire Survey (HRS) is a nationally representative survey of the older US adults (aged 50-61) collected every two years from 1992 to 2016.
 I use 2002 characteristics as baseline and 2016 disposition status as target.

 The link to the dataset: https://hrs.isr.umich.edu/data

 Challenges:
-1. The dataset is very large (over 20,000 observations) and the number of predictors is also large (over 1000).
+1. Data preprocessing: the dataset is very large (about 20,000 observations) split into multiple ones require some data linkage work and I have to select 21 predictors from a large pool of predictors (over 1000).
+2. Understanding and learning the algorithms of stacking and bagging
+3. Interpreting the features in the random forest model

-Project 2 (Zejian):
+#### WLS (Zejian):
 Wisconsin Longitudinal Study (WLS) is a prospective cohort study of graduates of Wisconsin high schools.
 I use 2004 characteristics as baseline and 2020 disposition status as target.

 The link to the dataset: https://researchers.wls.wisc.edu/data/survey-data/

-Project 1:
+### Project 1:

 National Social and Health Survey (NSHAP) Wave 1 (2010, as baseline) and Wave 3 (2020, disposition status as target), which is a nationally representative survey of the older US adults (aged 57-85).